BladeKitana732/Thirro.info/README.md

  ReactJS is used for frontend development- Completed

- Uses CSS or styled components to style application-
+ Uses CSS or styled components to style application- Completed

  Uses MVC architecture- Completed